Skip to content Show noticeHide notice

 Dog Friendly

-Signal Tower Museum is located near Arbroath’s picturesque and busy harbour, in a complex of buildings which were originally used as the shore station and accommodation for the Bell Rock Lighthouse.
+Arbroath’s Signal Tower Museum is located near the picturesque harbour in a complex of buildings which were originally used as the shore station and accommodation for the Bell Rock Lighthouse.
 Built in 1813, Signal Tower served the lighthouse until it was decommissioned in 1955 and became a museum in 1974.

 Hear about the story of the magnificent Bell Rock Lighthouse and how the coastal town’s connection with the sea has influenced Arbroath’s social, industrial and ecclesiastical history.
 Using multi-media displays and historic objects, the museum tells the story of Arbroath’s fishing and maritime industries.

-Visitors can climb the dramatic spiral staircase and visit the tower room by booking one of our enlightening tower tours or those who are unable to climb the 70 steps and ladder into the room there is an opportunity for a virtual visit, which is also available in Gaelic, Polish and Romanian
+Visitors can climb the dramatic spiral staircase and visit the tower room by joining one of our enlightening tower tours or for those who are unable to climb the 70 steps and ladder into the room there is an opportunity for a virtual visit, which is also available in Gaelic, Polish and Romanian.

 Situated beside Arbroath harbour on the A92.
 Wheelchair access to lower floors.
 Computer system provides information in regard to upper floor.